laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where the bottom nav region would persist when disabled ([#1425](https://github.com/laurencedawson/sync-for-reddit/issues/1425))
 - Fixed an issue where "View mods" was missing from the About page ([#1422](https://github.com/laurencedawson/sync-for-reddit/issues/1422))
 - Fixed an issue where icons were not shown behind swipe actions in tablet mode  ([#1415](https://github.com/laurencedawson/sync-for-reddit/issues/1415))
+- Fixed an issue where copying post titles would append a zero-width space at the end ([#1413](https://github.com/laurencedawson/sync-for-reddit/issues/1413))

 ## Internal
 -